rschristopher/ischristtrue.com/src/modern-views/millennialism.md

  views promoting what is known as a pre-tribulation [rapture](https://en.wikipedia.org/wiki/Rapture).

 These modern chiliastic views have increased in popularity and are typically categorized based on *when* Christ would return.
-Note how each presumes knowledge of when this might occur, e.g.,
+Note how these all presumes some knowledge of when Christ's return might occur, e.g.,